hima-del/web-dev-with-GoLang/README.md

 * Let's assume that we have a Square and Circle structure.
 * It's possible to define a method named Area on both Square and Circle.

+**rune**

+* Rune literals are just 32-bit integer values (however they're untyped constants, so their type can change).
+* They represent unicode codepoints.
+* For example, the rune literal 'a' is actually the number 97